Orbitel (Bulgarian company)

-Orbitel (Орбител) is Bulgarian wireline telecommunications and Internet service provider with national licenses for voice and data.
+Orbitel (Орбител) is a Bulgarian wireline telecommunications and Internet service provider with national licenses for voice and data.
 Through its national packet-switched network Orbitel provides convergent telecommunication solutions for telephony, high speed Internet and VPNs throughout Bulgaria.
 Orbitel also provides services such as web site hosting, domain registration, corporate e-mail and professional consultations.

 Orbitel was founded in 1997 by entrepreneurs Victor Francess and Nikolai Gorchilov, who served as board members and CEOs until 2007.

 Investors

 European Bank for Reconstruction and Development

 In 2001 The European Bank for Reconstruction and Development chose Orbitel to make the first foreign investment in the Bulgarian IT sector.
 The company becomes one of the biggest Bulgarian Internet service providers.

 Magyar Telekom

 In February 2006 Orbitel became part of the leading Hungarian operator Magyar Telekom.
 In November 2009, Magyar Telekom decided to exit the Bulgarian alternative retail telecommunication business and focus its operations on businesses where it sees more lucrative prospects.